 What is the purpose of CME?

-CME activities ensure physicians and advanced practice healthcare professionals stay up to date with the latest advancements in their respective specialty/field and to improve overall patient satisfaction and outcomes.
+CME activities ensure that physicians and advanced practice healthcare professionals stay up to date with the latest advancements in their respective specialty/field and to improve overall patient satisfaction and outcomes.
 With the medical field constantly evolving, it is essential that healthcare practitioners keep their certification current in order to deliver the best possible patient care.

 Above and beyond developing skills and improving patient care, CME is required to maintain most state licenses and board certifications.
-Failure to complete your state’s CME requirements will make an individual ineligible to practice medicine in their state.
+Failure to complete the state’s CME requirements will make an individual ineligible to practice medicine in their state.